mmseitz/ABCD_Early_Psychosis_Detection/README.md

 ## ABCD_Early_Psychosis_Detection

+This repository contains documentation and scripts for classification of participants at high- and low-risk for developing psychosis in the ABCD dataset.
+Below is the necessary information to calculate predictions.
+While some pipelines have been tested to work out of hte box, please note that this is not supposed to be a toolbox and is not polished or maintained as one.
+I am happy to answer any additional questions at: madeleinemseitz@gmail.com.

+The scripts in this repository take data from the ABCD 5.0 release and classify particpants at both follow-up 2 and follow-up 4.
+No data are stored in this repository.
+Scripts are broken into four sub-folders:

+csv_preprocessing:
-This repository contains documentation and scripts for early detection of psychosis in the ABCD cohort research project.
+- This folder contains all scripts for preprocessing ABCD csvs and conducting preliminary statistical analyses

-### Project scope:

-#### Introduction
-Sub-threshold psychotic symptoms in adolescence are a risk factor for psychotic disorders and other diverse psychopathology later in life (Calkins, 2014).
-Early identification of psychosis risk can allow for the deployment of life-changing interventions that may ameliorate the trajectory of an individual’s prognosis (Gur, 2014).
-Psychosis is typically preceded by a prodromal phase characterized by social and cognitive deficits and structural brain abnormalities, and significantly associated with environmental factors such as socioeconomic status and exposure to adverse life events (Satterthwaite, 2015; Sheffield, 2018; Bhasvar, 2017).
-Here we apply a series of supervised machine learning models in a multisite large-scale dataset to comprehensively evaluate key indicators of a psychosis high-risk state and compare their performances on different classes of psychosis-relevant features: cognition, MRI, and early stress and environment.

-#### Methods:
-Data from ABCD follow-up 2 (n = 10,973) and ABCD follow-up 4 (n = 4,754) were analyzed to evaluate the efficacy of cognitive, structural, and environmental features in indicating psychosis risk in adolescents (mean age = 11.71 years).
-Participants who endorsed 4+ items on the Prodromal Psychosis Scale (PPS) were identified as high-risk for developing psychosis and matched by sex, age, and ethnicity with a low-risk cohort who endorsed no PPS questions and had no family history of psychosis at both T2 and T4 (T2 high-risk n = 566, T2 low-risk n = 614; T4 high-risk n = 109, T4 low-risk n = 100).
-Before participant classification, data were preprocessed using a range of feature selection algorithms (sequential forward and backward logistic regression and random forest and recursive feature selection).
-In total we compared the accuracy of four supervised machine learning models with different subsets of ABCD features: cognitive (trained on cognitive task battery behavioral scores and fMRI beta weights), structural MRI (cortical thickness and volume of right and left Desikan-Killiany regions), environment (environmental features relevant to psychosis risk), and composite models with all features: cognitive, structural MRI, and environment.
-The following models were tested for each set of features: logistic regression, linear and quadratic discriminant analysis, Gaussian Naïve Bayes, K-nearest neighbor, and decision tree, random forest, extra trees, and XG boost classifiers.

-Models were run twice: initially with a T2 training set and a T2 test set.
-Models were run a second time with the same T2 training set and tested on T4 data (omitting any participants presents in T2 train set; test HR n = 80, test LR n = 59).

-### Scripts
+- high- and low-risk groups are determined by participant scores on the Prodromal Psychosis Scale (pps_breakdown and refinement)
+- High-risk groups are matched to a demographically similar low-risk group of equal size usign R-Matchit

+T2_feature_selection:
+- T2 feature selection scripts determine the features used in both T2 adn T4 models
+- feature selection is conducted for each of the four sets of features evaluated in each dataset: MRI, cognition, environment, and a composite model

+T2_ML:
+- This folder preprocesses and runs data at follow-up 2 (models are trained and tested on follow-up 2 data)
-"Scripts" folder contains all preprocessing and ML scripts used in this project, organized by type and ABCD wave
+- This folder contains preprocessing scripts for the four sets of features evaluated and supervised ML scripts

-### Docs
+- each ML script contains 9 supervised machine learning models: logistic regression, linear discriminant analysis, quadratic discriminant analysis, Gaussian Naive Bayes, K nearest Neighbor, Descision Tree, Random Forest, Extra Trees, and XGBoost

+T4_ML:
+- This folder preprocesses data at follow-up 4 and runs models trained on follow-up 2 and tested on data from follow-up 4
-"Docs" folder contains documentation and complementary information to scripts
+- This folder contains preprocessing scripts for the four sets of features evaluated and supervised ML scripts
+- each ML script contains 9 supervised machine learning models: logistic regression, linear discriminant analysis, quadratic discriminant analysis, Gaussian Naive Bayes, K nearest Neighbor, Descision Tree, Random Forest, Extra Trees, and XGBoost

-### Spreadsheeets
+### Environment

-"Spreadsheets" contain various data breakdowns at different points in analysis
+These scripts require a number of python modules to run.
+ML scripts rely primariy on scikit-learn and scipy-stats.